The 2025 Information Management Tech Stack

 About Tori Miller Liu

 Tori Miller Liu, MBA, FASAE, CAE, CIP is the President & CEO of the Association for Intelligent Information Management.
 She is an experienced association executive, technology leader, speaker, and facilitator.
-Previously, she served as the Chief Information Officer of the American Speech-Language-Hearing Association (ASHA) and has 16+ years of experience in association management.
-Tori is a former member of the ASAE Technology Professional Advisory Council and a founding Board Member of Association Women Technology Champions.
+Previously, she served as the Chief Information Officer of the American Speech-Language-Hearing Association (ASHA) and been working in association management since 2006.
+Tori is a current member of the ASAE Executive Management Advisory Council and AI Coalition.
+She is a former member of the ASAE Technology Professional Advisory Council and a former Board Member of Association Women Technology Champions.
 She was named a 2020 Association Trends Young & Aspiring Professional and 2021 Association Forum Forty under 40 award recipient.
 She is also an alumna of the ASAE NextGen program.
 She is a Certified Association Executive and holds an MBA from George Washington University.
 In 2023, Tori was named as a Fellow of the American Society of Association Executives (ASAE).